azurepocmain/fabricpocmain.github.io/articles/azure-data-lake-gen2-firewall-enabled-shortcut-integration.md

 ![image](https://github.com/user-attachments/assets/4439faee-9d8d-4dbc-901f-d50e1cab8145)

 Provide the Fabric workspace storage blob data contributor on the ADLS Gen 2 account as well.
-Ensure that, for the Fabric workspace identities, the service principal option is selected when assigning the Storage Blob Data Contributor role, not managed identity.
+Ensure that, for the Fabric workspace identity, the service principal option is selected when assigning the Storage Blob Data Contributor role, not managed identity.
 ![image](https://github.com/user-attachments/assets/8262d649-a584-40dd-a179-0c679ee12047)

-Finally, configure the shortcut to utilize the managed identity, as the storage account is secured by a firewall.
+Finally, configure the shortcut to utilize the workspace identity, as the storage account is secured by a firewall.
 Ensure the Fabric workspace managed identity is applied in this context.
 ![image](https://github.com/user-attachments/assets/2983e8e0-92b1-4e6c-a3b0-77a5d82f58b2)

 ![image](https://github.com/user-attachments/assets/cc16e02a-fec5-4a29-91e6-c87149e86e9a)